Amelia Seyssel - Music Studio

 Coursework is not OFFICIALLY AVAILABLE until SAA has formally approved the course offering.
 Any Coursework listed on this site is planned and assumes SAA approval.
 Course and Dates are not final until officially posted on the SAA website.

-• Voice Unit 3: ONLINE ONLY (Teacher Trainer: Amelia Seyssel)
+• Voice Unit 2 & Teaching Strategies: Online (Teacher Trainer: Amelia Seyssel)

-• Primary language is English with Spanish translator provided (included in the course fee)
+• Primary language is English with Spanish translation provided (included in the course fee).

 • Minimum required enrollment: 3